 - 2 teaspoons vanilla extract

 - 1 tablespoon each lemon and orange juice (I used 2 tablespoons orange juice)

 - 2 tablespoons anise seed or 1 teaspoon anise extract or 1/2 teaspoon anise oil (I used oil)

 Melt the margarine or butter.
 Set aside.
 In a medium bowl, sift together the baking powder and flour.
 Set aside.
 In a large mixing bowl, beat eggs at high-speed.
 Gradually add the sugar to the eggs, beating on low-speed until blended and creamy.
 Add the melted margarine or butter, orange juice, orange rind, anise flavoring of choice.
-Mix just until blended.
+Mix until combined.
+Add the dry ingredients and mix just until blended.
 Preheat pizzelle iron and spray with cooking spray.
 Place a heaping teaspoon of batter in the center of each pizzelle plate.
 Close and secure the lid of the pizzelle iron and bake for 40-50 seconds or until pizzelles are lightly browned.
 Remove cookies from the iron and repeat.
 Cool pizzelles on a wire rack.
 Makes 3 dozen or more cookies.

 Note: I freeze my pizzelles after they are cooled because this helps to keep them crisp.
 If they become soft, put them in a 350 degree oven for about 2 minutes.
 You can also sprinkle them with powdered sugar.